A New Treatment Can Relieve Food Allergies, But Few Doctors Offer It

 At a national immunology meeting in San Francisco this Sunday, experts will debate whether the treatment is ready to go mainstream.
 The "yes" side will be presented by Dr. Richard Wasserman, who started offering the treatment to patients at Dallas Food Allergy Center in July 2008.
 Since then, the clinic has treated more than 800 people for allergies to 20 foods.
 "The response of patients and families to oral immunotherapy has been the most rewarding thing I have done in 40 years of medical practice," Wasserman says.

-On the "no" side, Dr. Robert Wood, a pediatric allergist at Johns Hopkins Hospital, who has published a study that noted that the degree and duration of protection offered by immunotherapy is unknown, and that allergic reactions are common during the treatment.
+On the "no" side is Dr. Robert Wood, a pediatric allergist at Johns Hopkins Hospital, who has published a study that noted that the degree and duration of protection offered by immunotherapy is unknown and that allergic reactions are common during the treatment.

 Many families find the therapy stressful.
 At some points during the regimen, often on days the doses increase, most patients experience skin rashes, itching in the mouth, abdominal pain and other unwelcome side effects.
 And it doesn't work for everyone.
 In the recent trial of Aimmune's peanut capsules, 10 percent of the participants 17 and under who received the active drug needed rescue epinephrine during the exit food challenge at the end of the study.

-"If you have lived your life thinking this stuff is poisonous and can kill you... and now the treatment is in fact ... to take a little bit of it in food every day, that's a difficult thing for people for wrap their heads around, particularly when they start to experience symptoms," Vickery says.
+"If you have lived your life thinking this stuff is poisonous and can kill you ... and now the treatment is in fact ... to take a little bit of it in food every day, that's a difficult thing for people to wrap their heads around, particularly when they start to experience symptoms," Vickery says.

 In addition, immunotherapy requires certain precautions that can hinder daily activity.
 For instance, patients must avoid exercise, hot showers and anything else that elevates the body temperature for several hours after dosing.